JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 ## Minification and obfuscation

-Starting with version 1.2, the Compose Gradle plugin includes built-in support for [ProGuard](https://www.guardsquare.com/proguard).
+The Compose Gradle plugin includes built-in support for [ProGuard](https://www.guardsquare.com/proguard).
 ProGuard ia an [open-source tool](https://github.com/Guardsquare/proguard) for code minification and obfuscation.

 The Gradle plugin provides a *release* task for each *default* packaging task: